 Exploration mainly focused on drilling in both the upper and lower parts of the main mineralization which currently lie outside the LoMP.
-Minor drilling was also carried out on outlying targets, which in some cases was supported by geophysical surveying.
+Drilling was also carried out on outlying targets e.g. NOVA, which in some cases was supported by geophysical surveying.

 Infill drilling is focused on increasing the drill hole density within the existing mineralized zones and LoMP.
 Infill drilling aims at maintaining a lead time of approximately three years ahead of planned production.
+During the second half of the year focus shifted towards drilling of areas where long-hole stoping is planned for 2025 onwards.